This tour is for ladies only and combines riding our Harley-Davidson motorcycles on a leisurely ride with some terrific activities along the way.

 Today we ride 115 miles on some glorious roads!

 We head south riding alongside the River Meuse and soon re-enter France and we ride into the Ardennes National Park, where we will for most of the morning.
 The roads are wonderful here and there are many terrific views of the river and the landscape it has helped to form over millions of years.

 We stop for coffee overlooking the river, but soon the river divides and we take the small fork which is the River Semoy. and we now head east.
 We stop for photos at a couple of the best viewpoints.
 We re-enter Belgium late morning.

 We have lunch in the town square in Bertrix before heading north back to Dinant.
-This evening, we go out to eat and the cost of the dinner tonight is included in the tour price.
+This evening, we will be having a BBQ in the grounds of the chateau.

 Day Four (Monday, 25 May 2020 – bank holiday)

 Day 4 is when we ride back 185 miles to Calais and about 80 miles of this is on motorway.

 First today we ride on more great roads including within the Avesnois National Park before joining some motorway to make progress to get back to Calais.
 We will stop every hour or so for a break and ride on a wide variety of roads as we make our way back to the Eurotunnel train terminal.